 No. GEHA's internal technology and systems were not directly impacted by the cyberattack on Change Healthcare.

 It isn't necessary for providers to contact GEHA.
 GEHA has implemented an alternate method to restore both provider and member payment processing and access to impacted member and provider documents.
 Payment processing was accelerated in May and completed for claims received to date on May 23, 2024.
 GEHA will proactively communicate with providers and members on updates, including any actions providers or members should take.
 Please monitor this webpage for updates.
-The GEHA Customer Care team is unable to view all documents impacted during the time frame of the outage.
 Notification of e-payments will be normal confirmation and more information on payment method is available in your provider portal.
 Your form of payment will be the same as previously elected.

 GEHA is not paying interest per OPM and GEHA contracts.
 This was an industry-wide event.